oksusoo1/fireflutter/README.md

 ## Category

 - Only admin can write the category, but readable to every one.
+  - Admin can set `backgroundColor` and `foregroundColor` that are only extra properties for UI design.
+    - There are no fixed usage of those.
+It's up to you where you want to use these colors.
+You may use them to display colors on category menu.
+  - Admin can set `order` for the priority on the listing.

 - If category does not exists, posting will be failed.

+- If admin deletes category,
+  - The existing posts are still remained.
+  - No more post can be created for the deleted category anymore.
+  - If admin create a with the same category as the deleted one, then,
+  -   User can create posts again with that category.

 ## Post